 The author is an awesome story teller.
 And his life has held many great stories.
 Because of his father's literary renown, Dikkon's life has been an interesting one- filled with great poets and authors and others that most people only dream of meeting in person.
 As he narrates through his life, the reader is entertained, moved, and inspired by these stories.
 My interest was definitely held throughout the book.

 But the greatest story in the book- in my estimation- is the story of Dikkon's personal journey to salvation.
 As the son of a poet and an actor and author himself, Dikkon had what some may call an intellectual's view of God and religion.
 Throughout his life- his triumphs and struggles and his journey to find his own identity, Dikkon is seeking- for what he isn't sure.

 I loved the story of Dikkon's faith journey.
 Often salvation stories are purely emotional.
 And it's true that coming to Christ is an emotionally moving event.
 But Dikkon examines the truths of God and the Bible in an intellectual way.
 Throughout his life he's moving ever in that direction- through a distant belief in a distant God, through Judaism, and finally to acceptance of Christ as his Savior.
 And, even though he describes the emotions of the moment of salvation, he also relates the intellectual impact of the event and the follow up of the decision on his wife and children- already grown.

 All of Dikkon's stories, throughout this memoir, are well worth reading.
 They entertained me and sometimes touched me.
 They motivated me to seek out new knowledge and to become aware of the poetry of Dikkon's father.
 And Dikkon's faith story especially touched my heart.

-I give this one 5 stars and a PG-13 rating (for violence).
-You can find The King's Hand on Amazon here.
+I give this read 5 stars and a PG rating.
+You can find the book on Amazon here.

 Visit As We Walk Along the Road for homeschool support and encouragement.